Vancouver WA Pedestrian Accident Injury Claim

 If your loved one was killed by an at-fault driver, you and your family can recover damages for your loss.
 While it’s plain that money will never be able to replace the hole left behind by the loss of your loved one, the sense of aggressively pursuing damages in these cases is to ensure that future accidents like these don’t happen.

 Despite the fact that major cities have enacted policies to prevent pedestrian accidents, the fact is that there are more cars on the road than ever.
 There are also more distractions.
 In fact, distracted driving (and walking) is the most likely cause of a pedestrian accident.

 If your loved one was killed by a distracted or drunk driver, you can sue for loss of companionship, emotional anguish, and the recovery of the income they would have likely earned during the remainder of their life.
-The attorneys at the Law Offices of Loren S. Etengoff will litigate the claim against the at-fault driver.
+The attorneys at the Etengoff Pak Law Group will litigate the claim against the at-fault driver.

 What If Their Insurance Doesn’t Cover My Expenses?

 If your medical expenses and lost wages add up to more than the at-fault driver’s insurance coverage, you have the option of suing the driver directly.
 You can also make a claim against your Underinsured Driver policy.
 Here too, you may want to have an attorney litigate the claim.
 Even insurance companies that cover you can be difficult to deal with when they’re required to pay up.

 Contact Vancouver Pedestrian Accident Lawyers for Legal Advice